top of page

 How many sessions will I need?

-Many people respond well within the initial three-session package.
+Latest research shows people respond well within three to five sessions.
 In some chronic cases, further sessions may be recommended depending on progress and clinical assessment.

 Can I continue training or exercise?